SysKitTeam/docs-point/reporting/cleanup-and-health-reports.md

 The Orphaned Users report displays all orphaned users in your tenant environment.

-It shows **all the users that have been disabled/blocked or deleted from Azure Active Directory**.
+It shows **all the users that have been blocked or deleted from Azure Active Directory**.

-This report helps detect and remove the disabled or deleted users from your Microsoft 365 resources.
+This report helps detect and remove blocked/disabled or deleted users from your Microsoft 365 resources.

 ### Generate Orphaned Users report

  * **Click the Reports tile**; located on the SysKit Point home screen.
  * **Select Cleanup & Health Check in the filter**; it can be found in the upper left corner.